 Tina Smith serves as United States Senator for Minnesota.
 She’s a fierce advocate for Minnesotans and is focused on continuing the progressive legacy of the seat she holds.

 She was born on March 4, 1958 in Albuquerque, New Mexico, and grew up in Santa Fe.
-In 1980, she graduated from Stanford University and earned an MBA from the Tuck School of Business at Dartmouth College.
+In 1980, she graduated from Stanford University and in 1984, earned an MBA from the Tuck School of Business at Dartmouth College.

-Tina moved to Minnesota in 1984 to work at General Mills and raise a family with her husband, Archie.
+Tina then moved to Minnesota to work at General Mills and raise a family with her husband, Archie.
 They've been married for more than 30 years and have two sons, Sam and Mason.
 Mason married his wife Julia in 2016, and Sam and his wife Emily wed in the fall of 2017.

 Tina left General Mills to start her own small business.
 Since then, she has dedicated her career to working on behalf of Minnesotans to improve lives and ensure that the state government works better for the people it serves.
 She's served as Chief of Staff to both Minneapolis Mayor R.T.
 Rybak and Governor Mark Dayton.